-Paragraph 17 of the JAMS International Mediation Rules provides that the mediation shall be governed by the laws where the mediation takes place.
-The courts of the State where the mediation takes place have exclusive jurisdiction to settle any claim, dispute or matter or difference that may arise out of or in connection with the mediation.
+Paragraph 17 of the JAMS International Mediation Rules provides that the mediation shall be governed by the laws of the place where the mediation is conducted.
+The courts of the State where the mediation takes place have exclusive jurisdiction to settle any claim, dispute, or matter of difference that may arise out of or in connection with the mediation.